BIGJRA/BIGJRA.github.io/rejuv.md

 After the battle and the following conversation, head up in the hot spring.
 Then talk to Tesla in her kitchen.

-She’ll offer you food - choose whichever you like.
-If you want something sweet, you’ll get a *Strawberry Cake!* If you want something relaxing, you’ll get a *Rose Tea!* If you want something rejuvenating, you’ll get an *Herbal Tea!* If you want something sour, you’ll get a *Razz Berry Tart!*
+She'll offer you food - choose whichever you like.
+If you want something sweet, you'll get a *Strawberry Cake!* If you want something relaxing, you'll get a *Rose Tea!* If you want something rejuvenating, you'll get an *Herbal Tea!* If you want something sour, you'll get a *Razz Berry Tart!*

 Relationship Point Choices: